Modern High School Construction & Athletic Facility Projects to Meet the Future

 Just off the commons area, are the entrances to a fine arts auditorium and a 1,800-capacity competition gymnasium with an elevated running track.
 A natatorium will house an eight-lane pool with starting blocks and a separate diving area.
 Large, open academic pods will have classroom spaces, as well as collaboration space in the middle to foster teamwork.
 In addition, the pod areas will be flooded with natural light through the extensive use of glass in the building design.

 Site Development and Grading Design Work Takes Center Stage

-The new building will be situated on the space currently occupied by the parking lot and practice fields immediately to the east of the current high school.
+The new building is situated in the space formerly occupied by the parking lot and practice fields immediately to the east of the old high school.
 The Snyder & Associates approach to site development is built on an extensive understanding of municipality requirements and design processes that focus on organized, cost-effective site plans.
 Along with site development, an extensive stormwater management plan was established by our team so the site grading would blend with the existing landscape.
 To that end, 3-D site models were prepared to determine cut and fill volumes to facilitate effective communication with contractors.

 Multi-Phase Construction Process Poses Many Design Challenges

-Since construction will be done in five phases over several years, it’s necessary to maintain the current facility at full utilization through the first three phases.
-After the new building is completed, the current high school will be decommissioned and demolished during phase four of the plan.
+Since construction is being completed in five phases over several years, it was necessary to maintain the current facility at full utilization through the first three phases.
+After the new building is substantially completed, the current high school will be decommissioned and demolished during phase four of the plan.
 The fifth phase will encompass site restoration for new athletic fields and a greenhouse where the old building stood.
 This multi-phase construction process created several challenges for the Snyder & Associates design team, including:

 - The need to keep all utilities active for the existing building while running the utilities for the new building through a very narrow corridor